frovedis/frovedis/doc/tutorial/tutorial.md

 If you want to compare with immediate values, you can use operator with "_im".

     auto teqim = t.filter(frovedis::eq_im("c2",30.0));

 Again, the types of the comparing column and the immediate value should be the same.
-Please not the ".0" of the immediate value, which makes the type of the immediate value as double.
+Please note the ".0" of the immediate value, which makes the type of the immediate value as double.

-There are other other operators like neq_im, lt_im, le_im, gt_im,
+There are other operators like neq_im, lt_im, le_im, gt_im, ge_im.

-ge_im.
+If the type of the column is `dic_string`, you can use `is_like` as the operator.

-If the type of the column is string, you can use regular expression as the operator.
+    auto tisreg = t.filter(frovedis::is_like("c3","%c"));

-  auto tisreg = t.filter(frovedis::is_regex("c3",".*c"));
+The first argument of is_like is the column name, and the second argument is "like" of RDB; here "%" means wildcard character.

-The first argument of is_regex is the column name, and the second argument is the regular expression.
-The regular expression is processed by std::regex.
-In this case, the row with "c" matches with the regular expression.
-If you want to exlude the mached rows, you can use is_not_regex.
+In this case, the row with "c" matches.
+If you want to exclude the matched rows, you can use is_not_like.

 If you do outer join of two tables, it might create rows with null data.
 You can filter the row if it is null or not, by using is_null